 If you’ve been looking for a sign to eat more meat-free meals, this is it, wrapped up in a leafy collard green.

-It’s nearly impossible to prepare these perfectly seasoned vegan wraps without contemplating making the switch to a healthier diet if you’re not already there.
+It’s nearly impossible to prepare these perfectly seasoned vegan wraps without contemplating making the switch to a healthier diet with more meatless meals, if you’re not already there.
 Or maybe vegan meals already hold a permanent place in your repertoire, or you’re on a gluten-free diet.

 Either way, these tasty veggie-based wraps offer everything you need in one mouthful.
 They’re creamy, spicy, crunchy, juicy, garlicky, and fresh.